Bashamega/TrendTrack/README.md

 <p align="center">
 <img src="https://socialify.git.ci/Bashamega/TrendTrack/image?description=1&forks=1&issues=1&language=1&name=1&owner=1&pulls=1&stargazers=1&theme=Dark" alt="project-image" />

+> **⚠️ Note: This project is currently archived.**
+>
+> TrendTrack has been archived because Mr. Joude, the owner of the API, decided to shut it down.
+In order to restore the project, Mr. Jpude would need to be convinced to host the API again.
+The project remains open-source, but the live version will not function as expected until the API is available.

 <h2> Description </h2>

 <p id="description"> TrendTrack is a platform that keeps you updated on the latest trending repositories across GitHub.</p>